jProgr/jprogr.github.io/pages/books-read.md

 - On the nature of totalitarianism - Hannah Arendt.
 - The theory of everything else - Dan Schreiber.
 - Toki Pona - Sonja Lang.
+- There is no antimemetics division - qntm.
 - Toki Pona: The Simplest Language in the World - Robert Warnke.
 - Toki Pona: The language of good.
 The simple way of life - B. J. Knight.
 - Me talk pretty one day - David Sedaris.